vkhatri/chef-repo/README.md

 **Kickstart ..**

-It took me around two-to-three weeks to understand Chef architecture and start writing cookbooks with multiple environments and couple of application roles.
+It took me some time to understand Chef architecture and start writing cookbooks with multiple environments and couple of application roles.

-Coming from puppet background hiera was the first puzzle to figure out in Chef world.
-And believe me once you understand Chef Environment, Role and Data Bag, it is just matter of time to get this going.
+Coming from puppet background hiera was the first puzzle to sort out in Chef world.
+It is important to spend some time on understanding Chef Environment, Role and Data Bag, before starting with Cookbooks.

-Version Controlling was the only thing that was missing. chef-repo gave quite an idea to split Chef resources into its own git repository.
-There are number of ways you can manage Chef server Environment, Role, Data Bags and Cookbooks via Git.
+Version Controlling was the only thing missing. chef-repo gave a good start point to split out Chef resources into different git repositories.
+There are number of ways you can manage Chef Server via Git, the approach followed in this document is described in section "Git Version Controlled - Chef Repositories".

-To keep it simple with a fine access control it seems a good idea to have different git repositories instead of a single chef-repo.

-This could be a tutorial for *newbie's* like *me* to start with Chef Installation towards Managing different Environments, Application Roles and multi version Cookbooks.
+This could be a tutorial for *newbie's* like *me* to start working with Chef from Installation to Managing different Environments.

+> This document is an individual approach of managing
+> Infrastructure with Chef (Open Source).
+> For Chef complete tutorial and guidelines
+> follow [Chef Wiki] and [Chef Docs]

 Install Chef Server (Open Source)
 -----------

-Chef Installation is as easy it can get, download the rpm or deb package or just follow typical method of bash install by following [chef install].
+Chef Installation is as easy as it can get.
+Download the Chef server package or follow bash install method by following [chef install].

 **Customize Chef Server Details Before Setup**

-This is something i am yet to explore on next Chef server build.
+This is something i have yet to explore on next Chef server build.

-Details like the Chef server name, using wild card or multiple server alias certificate, domain name etc. needs to be specified before Chef server setup or it could be defined after the server setup but it should would affect existing registered clients after generating Chef Server SSL certificate bundle.
+Details like the Chef server name, using wild card or multiple server alias certificate, domain name etc. are to setup according to infrastructure before Chef server setup.
+It could be possible to change it after the server setup but it could would affect existing clients.

 **Running on Amazon**

 If you are running on amazon platform, you might be prone to runlist error.
-It may have been fixed by now in which just ignore below section otherwise you need to update file '/opt/chef-server/embedded/cookbooks/runit/recipes/default.rb' for a workaround.
+It may have been fixed by now in latest releases in which case just ignore below section otherwise update file '/opt/chef-server/embedded/cookbooks/runit/recipes/default.rb' as a workaround.

 ```sh
 # diff -u /opt/chef-server/embedded/cookbooks/runit/recipes/default.rb.old /opt/chef-server/embedded/cookbooks/runit/recipes/default.rb